Break-up of the Beatles

-From August 18, 1962 to September 20, 1969, the Beatles consisted of John Lennon, Paul McCartney, George Harrison and Ringo Starr.
-Their break-up is attributed to numerous factors, including: the strain of the Beatlemania phenomenon, the 1967 death of manager Brian Epstein, bandmates' resentment of McCartney's perceived domineering, Lennon's heroin use and his relationship with Yoko Ono, Harrison's increasingly prolific songwriting, the floundering of Apple Corps, the Get Back project (renamed Let It Be in 1970), and managerial disputes.
+The Beatles were an English rock band, active from 1960 until 1970.
+From 1962 onwards, the band's members were John Lennon, Paul McCartney, George Harrison and Ringo Starr.
+Their disbandment is attributed to numerous factors, including the strain of the Beatlemania phenomenon, the 1967 death of their manager Brian Epstein, bandmates' discontent of McCartney's leadership of the band, Lennon's heroin use and his relationship with Yoko Ono, Harrison's increasingly prolific songwriting, the floundering of Apple Corps, the Get Back project (renamed Let It Be in 1970), and managerial disputes.

-During the latter half of the 1960s, the members began to assert individual artistic agendas.
+During the latter half of the 1960s, each of the band's members began to assert individual artistic agendas.
 Their disunity became most evident on 1968's The Beatles (also known as "the White Album"), and quarrels and disharmony over musical matters soon permeated their business discussions.
 Starr left the group for two weeks during the White Album sessions, and Harrison quit for five days during the Get Back rehearsals.
-Starting in 1969, the group split into two camps regarding who should handle their business affairs.
-McCartney lobbied for entertainment lawyers Lee and John Eastman, but was outvoted by his bandmates in favour of businessman Allen Klein.
+Starting in the autumn of 1968, the group quarrelled regarding who should handle their business affairs.
+McCartney lobbied for the entertainment lawyers Lee and John Eastman but was outvoted by his bandmates in favour of the businessman Allen Klein.